-7.9.1 Holder with jointed arm
+7.9.1 Holder with two-piece jointed arm

-The flat screen is fastened to a jointed arm.
+The flat screen is fastened to a two-piece jointed arm and can be swivelled into any position.

-Fig. 89 Holder with jointed arm
+Fig. 90 Holder (two-piece jointed arm)

-- Pull the release knob (Fig. 89,2).
-The jointed arm (Fig. 89,1) is unlocked. - Swivel the flat screen into the desired position. - Take hold of the flat screen at the top and bottom edge with both hands and set the desired angle of inclination.
+- Pull the release knob (Fig. 90,2).
+The jointed arm (Fig. 90,1) is unlocked. - Swivel the flat screen into the desired position. - Take hold of the flat screen at the top and bottom edge with both hands and set the desired angle of inclination.

-Turn the flat screen back into the original position until you hear the holder (Fig. 89,3) engage in the lock.
+■ Turn the flat screen back into the original position until you hear the holder (Fig. 90,3) engage in the lock.